truenas/documentation/content/CORE/CORETutorials/DirectoryServices/ActiveDirectory.md

 {{< toc >}}

 The Active Directory (AD) service shares resources in a Windows network.
 AD provides authentication and authorization services for the users in a network, eliminating the need to recreate the user accounts on TrueNAS.
-Once joined to an AD domain, you can use domain users and groups in local ACLs on files and directories.
-You can also set up shares to act as a file server.
+Domain users and groups in local ACLs are accessible after joining AD.
+Setting up shares acts as a file server.

-Joining an AD domain also configures the Privileged Access Manager (PAM) to let domain users log on via SSH or authenticate to local services.
+Joining an AD domain configures the Privileged Access Manager (PAM) to let domain users log on via SSH or authenticate to local services.

-Users can configure AD services on Windows or Unix-like operating systems running [Samba version 4](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller#Provisioning_a_Samba_Active_Directory).
+AD services can be configured on Windows, or on Unix-like operating systems running [Samba version 4](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller#Provisioning_a_Samba_Active_Directory).

 To configure a connection, you need to know the Active Directory domain controller domain and the account credentials for that system.